 2. Group Management

 Naturally, new employees join the organization, change positions or quit.
-Is someone in charge of removing them from all those group text that are no longer relevant for them?
+Is someone in charge of removing them from all those group texts that are no longer relevant for them?
 How do you deal with an employee who was fired and when is the time to take them out of the group?
 How do you help new employees who just joined get all the information and updates they missed?

 Here are some stories bound to send a chill down your spine: an ex VP manager of a certain retail company started working for the competition but stayed in the group text for a very long time and kept receiving crucial unauthorized information.
 Or employees in the HR department of a big company didn’t add new employees to the group text until they would “pass their test”, meaning that the communication tool becomes a private “club” and not everyone is welcome.